eggfly/pico-mac-nano/README.md

 Data sheets for the TFT module and the controller are in the data_sheets directory.

-The 3D_model directory contains the .stl files for the three components of the Macintosh 128K case (front housing, rear housing and reset/boot select button actuator).
+The 3D_model directory contains the .stl files for the four components of the Macintosh 128K case; front housing, rear housing, switch blank (blocks the switch apperture intended for the upcoming [battery module](https://www.1bitrainbow.com/parts-store.php?cPath=972_973)) and reset/boot select button actuator.

 All parts used in pico-mac-nano can be ordered on [1bitrainbow.com](https://www.1bitrainbow.com/parts-store.php?cPath=972_973).
 This includes the 3D printed case, the fully assembled custom PCB and the Pico Zero (pre-flashed with the latest pico-mac-nano firmware).
 You can even order a fully assembled pico-mac-nano or the collectors edition so you can be as hands-on or hands-off as you want.